 Diagnosis

-Screening tests are important in finding polyps before they become cancerous.
+Screening tests are important for finding polyps before they become cancerous.
 These tests also can help find colorectal cancer in its early stages, when you have a good chance of recovery.

 Screening methods include:

-• Virtual colonoscopy, a test that uses a CT scan to view the colon.
-Virtual colonoscopy requires the same bowel preparation as a colonoscopy.
-If a polyp is found during the scan, you'll need to repeat the bowel preparation for a colonoscopy to have the polyp examined and removed.
+- Virtual colonoscopy.
+This test uses a CT scan to view the colon.
+Virtual colonoscopy calls for the same bowel preparation as a colonoscopy.
+If a polyp is found during the scan, you'll need a colonoscopy to have the polyp examined and removed.

-• Flexible sigmoidoscopy.
-Like a colonoscopy, this uses a small tube with a light and camera but examines just the last third of the colon.
+- Flexible sigmoidoscopy.
+Like a colonoscopy, this test uses a small tube with a light and camera but examines just the last third of the colon.
 Most of the colon is not seen with this screening test, so some polyps and cancers may not be found.
-When this test is used, it is repeated more often than colonoscopy or is used along with an annual stool-based test.
+When this test is used, it is repeated more often than colonoscopy or is used along with a yearly stool-based test.

-• Stool-based tests.
+- Stool-based tests.
 There are a few of these tests available.
 One of these checks for blood in the stool and needs to be repeated every year.
 Another test checks for blood and tumor markers in the stool to look for colon polyps or colorectal cancer and is repeated every three years.
-If any of the stool-based tests are positive, a colonoscopy is recommended soon afterward.
+If the results of a stool-based tests are positive, a colonoscopy is recommended soon afterward.

 Mayo Clinic Minute: What you need to know about polyps in your colon